zerotrickpony/helloelectron/README.md

 A partial list of problems that this project works around, mostly through wrapper scripts, copying, and symlinking:

 - Electron has two different code environments (main and renderer) which don't work together, by design
-- Electron's packagers are half broken on different platforms
+- Electron's default packagers are half broken on different platforms
 - NPM isn't aware of the web/main split in Electron
-- Later versions of electron stymie renderer code loading in a misguided attempt to improve security
+- Later versions of electron stymie renderer code loading in an incomplete and arguably misguided attempt to improve security
-- Off the shelf testing frameworks are not aware of electron's special way of launching
+- Off the shelf testing frameworks are not aware of electron's special way of launching, or of the dual environment
 - CommonJS modules have a kooky import syntax that's incompatible with ESM modules
 - Typescript's support for ESM modules is deliberately broken for node.js
 - Node.js's support for ESM modules deliberately refuses to work with Typescript
-- Chrome has no module loading support at all
+- Chromium has no module loading support at all
 - Typescript won't generate code that inter-operates with in-place source, so all resources must be copied
-- VSCode tries to parse the tsconfig itself, and won't understand nuance from multi-armed build systems or codegens
+- VSCode tries to parse the tsconfig itself, and cannot understand nuance from multi-armed build systems or codegens
 - NPM defaults to auto-updating packages which often breaks them
 - The Squirrel windows installer is of the rather wild opinion that it should have no options or confirmations.
 - The "iconz" tool that I found for generating MacOS ICNS files only actually runs correctly on MacOS hosts